 The Rejuvenome is a Focused Research Organization established to conduct the largest and most systematic study of the biological effects of putative anti-aging interventions.

 The project is led by Nicholas Schaum, former Stanford postdoctoral scholar and a central coordinator of the Tabula Muris project, with an advisory board of Morgan Levine of the Yale Center for Research on Aging, Joao Pedro de Magalhaes of Liverpool’s Integrative Genomics of Ageing Group, and Tony Wyss-Coray, the D.H.
 Chen distinguished professor of neurology and neurological sciences at Stanford University.
+Astera is funding and partnering with the Buck Institute for Research on Aging to carry out the wet-lab portion of the project.
+At the Buck, Simon Melov is the scientific lead for the project.
 The Rejuvenome will coordinate with the aging science community to produce an open and comprehensive dataset describing how key biomarkers are impacted by multiple interventions across the lifespan of mice.
 The results will help provide a foundation for future aging research.
 The Rejuvenome will ultimately study the effects of a number of intervention combinations with the potential to disrupt multiple aging processes at once.

 A key current limitation in the longevity field is that deep biological studies on individual interventions have primarily been investigated independently and in an ad hoc fashion, leading to a lack of comprehensive data on any one intervention.
 One project examines brain aging but doesn’t measure lifespan, while another measures metabolism but doesn’t track epigenetics, and yet another looks just at lifespan itself.
 This fractured approach makes it difficult to compare or combine aging interventions within a common framework.